AI Use Cases/Professional Services

 The AI Solution

 Revenue Institute builds a purpose-built AI cash flow forecasting engine that ingests live data from your core Professional Services stack - Maconomy, Deltek Vision, Workday PSA, Salesforce pipelines, and timesheet systems - and creates a unified, real-time cash position model that updates continuously as project conditions change.
-The system uses machine learning trained on your firm's historical actuals, project delivery patterns, and client payment behavior to predict cash inflows with 90%+ accuracy and flag cash-impacting changes (scope creep, resource gaps, payment delays) within hours of occurrence, not weeks.
+The system uses machine learning trained on your firm's historical actuals, project delivery patterns, and client payment behavior to predict cash inflows - the design target is 90%+ accuracy once the model calibrates - and flag cash-impacting changes (scope creep, resource gaps, payment delays) within hours of occurrence, not weeks.

 Automated Workflow Execution